rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 In some situations, the magic number appears to be 3 (the concept + 2 constituent chunks)[^magic3].
 Notice, it would be hard to enumerate chunks involved in a classic imperative program, but that number will be >> 7.

 [^chunking]: See this wiki page: [_add_blank_target Chunking](https://psychology.fandom.com/wiki/Chunking).
-For me. thinking about a big chunk without a context, e.g. OOP or topology triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
+For me, thinking about a big chunk without a context, e.g. OOP or topology triggers some high level information plus a seemingly random example, thinking more causes my brain to wander down some path.
 "Tell me everything you know about ..." is not something I could do.
 So I do not think we load a whole huge chunk into working memory, but we can operate using chunks of seemingly unlimited size.

 [^magic3]: Examples of concepts in programming that come with 2 chunks: assignment statement, function (input and output), function application (function and input), function composition.
 This pattern allows for very big chunks, here are examples with 2 big chunks I have worked a lot with in the past: algebraic topology, compensated compactness (using measure theory to study PDEs).
-Moving closer to programming, good bigger chunk examples are: compuation laws, computation properties, operational semantics rules, Curry-Howard correspondence.
-Mathematical theorems mostly follow this pattern (e.g. in context of programming "Simply typed lambda calculus is strongly normalizing").
+Moving closer to programming, good big chunk examples are: computation laws, computation properties, operational semantics rules, Curry-Howard correspondence.
+Mathematical theorems mostly follow this pattern (e.g. in the context of programming "Simply typed lambda calculus is strongly normalizing").
 A candy: "Dhall is strongly normalizing".
 It appears that we can, indeed,  do great things focusing on 2 chunks, However, I have not found much psychological research on 3 being the magic number.

 The idea of decomposing the program into fewer (but bigger) "chunks" that interact in a clear way has been around for as long as I can remember.
 We will examine this idea in terms of _Cognitive Load Theory_.

 Cognitive Load Theory is concerned with _instructional design_ and improving how _information is presented_ to a _learner_.
-Controlling learner's cognitive loads is an essential part of this work.
+Controlling the learner's cognitive loads is an essential part of this work.

 Continuous learning is a part of what programmers do, but implementing and modifying project code is by far the biggest cognitive effort that programmers face.
 I look at this as: the code itself is a very important _instructional material_, programmers are _learners_ and _instructional designers_ at the same time.